amueller/sklearn_workshop/README.md

-# Astro Hackweek Machine Learning Material
+# Material for Scikit-learn workshop
-Jupyter notebooks for astro-hackweek
+Jupyter notebooks for an interactive scikit-learn workshop with exercises and solutions.